catfoolyou/Block-Bypass/README.md

 A list of functioning offline downloads for all of the stuff on my website after it got blocked, as well as instructions for bypassing consorship and jailbreaking school computers in FCPS.

 > [!WARNING]
-> Sh1mmer works on FCPS chromebooks with the Ti50 version of the Pencil Bypass[^1] if you have a Ti50 board.
-View the writeup [here]([https://github.com/catfoolyou/Block-Bypass/blob/main/pencilbypass-ti50.md](https://github.com/catfoolyou/Block-Bypass/blob/main/shimmer.md))
+> Sh1mmer and most recent unenrollement exploits work on FCPS chromebooks.
+If you somehow have a Ti50 board (which you probably dont, so things SHOULD work normally) use the Ti50 version of the Pencil Bypass[^1] .
+View the writeup [here](https://github.com/catfoolyou/Block-Bypass/blob/main/shimmer.md).
+>
+> Recent leaks from inside DIT have proven than most, if not ALL chromebooks in FCPS have cr50 boards.
 >
 > These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.
 >